 Frame Rate: Supported frame rates are: 24/25/30/30 drop frame.
 The incoming format is automatically detected.
 However, if working with 9-pin TC, the format may be selected in the "Generator / 9-pin" section.

-Offset: This introduces an offset in the TC format, expressed by Reader TC
+Offset: This introduces an offset in the TC format, expressed by Reader TC slow motion automation.

 Value/Incoming TC Value.